ASN or DESADV, a key EDI message in the supply chain

 Some distributors opt to implement a shorter version of the ASN, mainly focused on the quantity of articles, their description and the supplier details.
 Nevertheless, the usual way is to develop a more complete ASN message, which provides full traceability and facilitates loading and storage tasks.
 In this sense, the despatch advice may include other information such as how items are arranged on the pallet, expiry dates or packaging numbers.

 What are the advantages of ASN?

 The main benefit of the ASN message for retailers is that they can check at a glance whether the goods they are about to receive match their purchase order.
 With EDI, both documents are traced, so that in the event of any discrepancy the customer is notified.

 Moreover, warehouses can plan the offloading of new products in advance, as they have advance information.
 This way, it is possible to speed up the reception process, optimizing space and human resources.
 It also allows better stock control.

 For suppliers, the most notable benefit of using ASN is that product delivery activities are improved, thanks to faster action.
 Bear in mind that EDI lets you work automatically.
 Once your customer’s platform receives the advanced shipping notice, the solution automatically responds with a confirmation note, which speeds up the process.
 This confirmation document is another advantage, as it constitutes an endorsement ensuring that the goods have been delivered.

 How to implement the ASN message?

 The EDI solutions developed by EDICOM are ready to use the ASN message in the X12 standard, widely used throughout America, but also in other languages like XML or EDIFACT.
 The software is adaptable to each company’s needs.
 In this sense, there are two possible rollout options:

-More than 14,000 companies around the world already rely on EDICOM’s EDI solutions to optimize their B2B communications.
-You can check out some success stories here.
+More than 17,000 companies around the world already rely on EDICOM’s EDI solutions to optimize their B2B communications.